 People from all walks of life suffer from substance abuse.
 LGBT rehab centers exist because those who are gay, lesbian, bisexual, and transgender often have different needs than the general population.
-If you or a loved one is suffering from addiction and a gay, lesbian, bisexual, transgender rehab center is right for you, call 1-800-928-9139 for the best treatment options available.
+If you or a loved one is suffering from addiction and a gay, lesbian, bisexual, transgender rehab center is right for you, call 1-888-287-0471 Who Answers? for the best treatment options available.

 Signs of Addiction